alkem-io/website/content/en/manifesto/7-foundation.md

 To achieve <b>systematic change</b> in how we work together on <b>challenges</b> requires inclusion and transparency.
 Enabled by an <b>independent digital platform</b> to support this way of <b>working together on challenges</b>.
 </li>
 <li>
 <b>Public values should be central</b>.
 We love tech.
 But not how it is often used.
-We do not want data and digital tools to exploit people.
-Interactions should benefit public values, rather than commercial or other interests.
+We do not want digital tools and data to be used to exploit people.
+They should benefit society.
 </li>
 <li>
 <b>We enable change</b>.
 We put our energy and capabilities into building a solid <b>open-source platform</b>, best practices and trusted partnerships to innovate, develop, collaborate and <b>make progress together</b>.